anibolokadze/Build-QR-code-component/README.md

 ![mobile-design](https://user-images.githubusercontent.com/89190087/192867227-dfed2a79-527e-4603-845b-20b6079673c6.jpg)

 ## The challenge
-The challenge is to make the given design as pixel-perfect as possible.
+The challenge is to make the given design as pixel-perfect as possible by using HTML and CSS.

 The designs were created to the following widths: